Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates: Acknowledgments

 \section{Acknowledgments}

-The authors thank Alisa Galishnikova, Martijn Oei, Timothy J. Pearson, Viraj Manwadkar, Jack Dinsmore, Roger W. Romani, Emmanuele Sobbachi, Alexander Philippov, Lorenzo Sironi, and Paulo Coppi for useful discussions.
+The authors thank Alisa Galishnikova, Martijn Oei, Timothy J. Pearson, Viraj Manwadkar, Jack Dinsmore, Roger W. Romani, Emmanuele Sobacchi, Alexander Philippov, Lorenzo Sironi, and Paulo Coppi for useful discussions.
+The authors also thank the anonymous referee for useful feedback which improved this manuscript.
 This work was supported in part by a grant from the Simons Foundation (00001470, R.B., A.G.S., N.G.).
 A.G.S. acknowledges the support of the Stanford University Physics Department Fellowship, the National Science Foundation Graduate Research Fellowship, and a Giddings Fellowship at the Kavli Institute for Particle Astrophysics and Cosmology at Stanford.
 The work at the Owens Valley Radio Observatory is supported by NSF grants AST2407603 and AST2407604.
 We thank the California Institute of Technology and the Max Planck Institute for Radio Astronomy for supporting the OVRO 40\,m program under extremely difficult circumstances over the last 8~years in the absence of agency funding.
 Without this private support these observations could not have been made.
 Prior to~2016, the OVRO program was supported by NASA grants \hbox{NNG06GG1G}, \hbox{NNX08AW31G}, \hbox{NNX11A043G}, and \hbox{NNX13AQ89G} from~2006 to~2016 and NSF grants AST-0808050 and AST-1109911 from~2008 to~2014.